cawass/ARISS/README.md

 ARISS is a Python codebase for sizing and evaluating very-low-Earth-orbit spacecraft with a coupled atmosphere, drag, propulsion, power, thermal, refueling, and budget model.

-This README is written around the code that is currently in this repository.
-The commands below are based on the actual entry points in `src/ariss/__main__.py`, the base spacecraft definition in `src/ariss/core/base_config.toml`, and the test and validation layout under `tests/`.
+This README is written for the way this repository is actually used: inside VS Code, with the repository opened as a workspace, a selected Python interpreter, and the main workflows run from the editor, the Test Explorer, or the integrated terminal.

 ## What ARISS does